 And yes, we won more than our share of the Three Rivers city "static" Christmas light contests.

 Now we enter the 21st century.
 Hook your computer up to some technologically advanced channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
 If only Mom and Dad were here today to see them.

-So I guess credit kind of goes to all three of these individuals for starting the synchronized christmas lighting craze.
+So these are the guys I've discovered that deserve credit for starting the synchronized christmas lighting craze.
 After I saw Carson's video, I too said, "my time has come for synchronized lighting".
 And the rest is history.

 As explained I take the credit for most of the outside display.
 Kathy has the artistic ability for making the inside of the house take on the Christmas spirit.
 And I love what she does.